 10.)
 Travel Agent

-Planning a vacation is a lot more stressful than most realize.
+Scheduling a vacation is a lot more stressful than most realize.
 It requires a lot of planning (for travel, accommodations, activities, etc.) and attention to detail.
-In fact, not everyone has the ability to plan for their perfect vacation.
+In fact, not everyone can plan for their perfect vacation.

 For this reason, people with OCD may find a job as a travel agent extremely beneficial.
-Not to mention, most travel agencies allow employees to work from home – giving you a flexible schedule.
+Furthermore, most travel agencies allow employees to work from home, giving you a flexible schedule.

 When it comes to jobs for OCD, there are a lot of options.
 In truth, people with OCD have a lot of talent that the general population just doesn’t have.
-For this reason, there are a number of careers you may not have realized you can excel in.
+For this reason, there are several careers you may not have realized you can excel in.

-Still, it’s important to make sure that you continue treatment as you find a job.
-Furthermore, that the company you work for understands and allows you to commit to your treatment plan.
+Still, it’s important to continue treatment as you find a job.
+Furthermore, you’ll want your company to understand and allow you to commit to your treatment plan.

 Leave a Reply